XxKaliCharanxX/demo-repository/.github/ISSUE_TEMPLATE/help.md

 ---
 name: Help Request
 about: Ask for help with contributing
-title: '[HELP] '
+title: "[HELP] "
-labels: 'question, help wanted'
+labels: "question, help wanted"
 ---

 ## What do you need help with?